-The Accountant for a Health Center receives money from patients in an interesting way so that the money he/she earns each day doubles what he/she earned the previous day.
-If he/she had 200USD on the first day and by taking t as the number of days, discuss the money he/she can have at the tth day through answering the following questions:
+An economist created a business which helped him to make money in an interesting way so that the money he/she earns each day doubles what he/she earned the previous day.
+If he/she had 200USD on the first day and by taking t as the number of days, discuss the money he/she can have at the t^{th} day through answering the following questions:

-- a) Draw the table showing the money this Health Center Owner will have on each day starting from the first to the 10th day. - b) Plot these data in rectangular coordinates - c) Based on the results in a), establish the formula for the Health Center Owner to find out the money he/she can earn on the $n^{th}$ day.
-Therefore, if t is the time in days, express the money F(t) for the economist. - d) Now the Health Center Owner wants to possess the money F under the same conditions, discuss how he/she can know the number of days necessary to get such money from the beginning of the business.
+- a) Draw the table showing the money this economist will have on each day starting from the first to the 10th day. - b) Plot these data in rectangular coordinates - c) Based on the results in a), establish the formula for the economist to find out the money he/she can earn on the nth day.
+Therefore, if t is the time in days, express the money F(t) for the economist. - d) Now the economist wants to possess the money F under the same conditions, discuss how he/she can know the number of days necessary to get such money from the beginning of the business.